 Lauren Holley

-I have a passion for helping museums and informal educators inspire learning and build understanding.
-With an M.A. in Educational Psychology and a portfolio in Museum Studies, my favorite projects are ones which help visitors make connections to their own lives, tackle a new topic or activity with confidence, or stir deeper thought and broaden awareness.
+I have a passion for helping museums and informal educators build understanding and inspire action.
+With over 10 years of experience leading evaluation projects and teams, an M.A. in Educational Psychology and a portfolio in Museum Studies, my favorite projects are ones which help visitors make connections to their own lives, tackle a new topic or activity with confidence, or stir deeper thought and broaden awareness.

-Working with museums, zoos, aquariums, and non-profits means I am always learning alongside my clients.
-Although I am based in Houston, Texas, I have worked with institutions across the country.
+Working with museums, cultural organizations, and non-profits means I am always learning alongside my clients.
+I am based in Denver, Colorado, I have worked with institutions across the country.
 My clients seek evaluation and strategic visioning for programs and exhibits and to answer questions they’ve always wondered.
 I’d love to get to know your institution, your audience needs, and help you shed light on the areas where you need more information.

 Like the range of institutions I partner with, my projects have developed a broad variety of technical skill.
 In most projects, I use a mixed quantitative and qualitative approach, tailor data collection to be inconspicuous or — dare I say it— enjoyable for participants, and get clients involved in interpretation of the results.
 Each project is custom designed to hone in on the most important priorities of your institution.